 Goose Gossage came to the Yankees as their closer.
 He intimidated with his Fu Manchu and blazing fastball.
 He was inducted into the Hall of Fame.

-Bucky Dent fueled the Yankees/Red Sox rivalry with the home run that sent the Bronx Bombers to their second consecutive Series with the Dodgers.
+Bucky Dent fueled the Yankees/Red Sox rivalry with a home run that sent the Bronx Bombers to their second consecutive Series with the Dodgers.

 The Dodgers have been the Yankees' great National League rival.
 They have met in the World Series 11 times.
 The Yankees are 8-3.